King honours medical staff for personal service during his cancer treatment

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-It comes after a year in which both the King and and the Princess of Wales were diagnosed with cancer.
-The king continued nearly full duties while he was being treated by his medical team, while Kate is currently making a gradual return to her public engagements.
+The honours come after the King and the Princess of Wales’s double cancer diagnoses this year, with Charles continuing his treatment while resuming near full duties.

+Kate is making a gradual return to official public engagements after her course of chemotherapy ended in the summer.

-Dr Glass previously worked among the royal family, having served as Queen Elizabeth II’s apothecary in her later years.
-He was present at Balmoral when she died in September 2022.
+Dr Glass served as Queen Elizabeth II’s apothecary and was the medical professional in attendance at Balmoral when she died.

-He has been appointed a Commander of the Royal Victorian Order (RVO), having already been awarded the role of Lieutenant.
+He was already a Lieutenant of the Royal Victorian Order (RVO) and has now been appointed a Commander by the King.

-RVO awards are issued without advice from the Prime Minister and recognise services to the sovereign and the royal family, often those who have served the monarch in a personal way.
+Awards under the RVO are in the King’s gift and are bestowed independently of Downing Street to people who have served the monarch or the royal family in a personal way.

-Commander is the third highest of these honours, and Lieutenant the fourth.

-Prof Leach, a consultant physician at the King Edward VII’s Hospital in central London - where the royals have been treated for decades - was made Lieutenant of the RVO.

-Dame Annabel Whitehead was also recognised for her services as a lady-in-waiting to the late Queen for the two decades before her death.
-She had been made a Dame Commander of the RVO, and will now become a lady of the household, assisting the monarch in hosting formal events at Buckingham Palace.
+Also recognised was Dame Annabel Whitehead, who served as a lady in waiting to the late Queen for around 20 years until her death in 2022 and had been made a Dame Commander of the RVO.

-She has been appointed a Dame Grand Cross, the highest accolade of the RVO.
+After the King’s accession it was announced she would become a lady of the household, assisting the monarch in hosting formal events at Buckingham Palace, and has been appointed a Dame Grand Cross, the order’s highest accolade.

-More than 1,200 people from across the UK have received honours in the New Year list.